This blog may contain affiliate links. Read our disclosure policy for more info.

 Climbing Up to Lake Alta

-The trail up to Lake Alta is well marked with orange signs and yellow poles.
+The trail up to Lake Alta is well-marked with orange signs and yellow poles.
 The track is a Department of Conservation trail and is well maintained and marked.

-Lake Alta Track starts with a steady climb that continues pretty much until you reach the lake.
+This track starts with a steady climb that continues pretty much until you reach the lake.
 There are some boulders on the trail that’ll you’ll have to walk over or around, but other than that it is not a technical trail by any means.

 The Beautiful Lake Alta

 After a short but steep climb, you’ll reach Lake Alta (or Dimrill Dale for you LOTR fans).
-It’s absolutely stunning and the views will soon make you forget the effort it took to get up there.
+It’s absolutely stunning, and the views will soon make you forget the effort it took to get up there.

-If you’re still up for some hiking and adventure you can continue to walk around the lake.
+If you’re still up for some hiking and adventure, you can continue to walk around the lake.
 There is also a scramble up to the saddle on the north side of the lake.
 The views from up at the saddle are even better than down below at the lake!
 The scramble takes less than 30 minutes (depending on your pace) and involves climbing over rocks the entire way up.

 Climbing Single Cone and Double Cone